m-d-grunnill/MetaCast/paper.md

 of multidimensional metapopulation models that can have migration (flows) of populations between subpopulations.
 In addition to the metapopulation suite `MetaCast` has several features.
-A multinomial seeder allows users to randomly select infected stages to place an infected population in based on the occupancy time of infected states. `MetaCast`'s event queue suite can handle discrete events within simulations, such as movement of populations between compartments and changes in parameter values.
+A multinomial seeder allows users to randomly select infected stages to place an infected population in, based on the occupancy time of infected states. `MetaCast`'s event queue suite can handle discrete events within simulations, such as movement of populations between compartments and changes in parameter values.
 Sensitivity analysis can be done in `MetaCast` using parallelisable Latin Hypercube Sampling and Partial Rank Correlation Coefficient functions.
 All of this makes MetaCast an ideal package not only for modelling